Liquor shops to open in TN from May 7 with restrictions: Govt

-Bringing in cheers to the tipplers, the Tamil Nadu government on Monday announced resumption of liquor sales from May 7 after a long dry spell due to COVID-19 lockdown since March 24, but ruled out opening the shops in containment zones.
-The decision to open the state-run retail outlets across Tamil Nadu was taken after people in districts bordering Karnataka and Andhra Pradesh started making a beeline to liquor shops there which started functioning from Monday, posing a challenge in controlling people's movement, the government said in a release.
+Bringing in cheers to the tipplers, the Tamil Nadu government on Monday announced resumption of liquor sales from May 7 after a long dry spell due to COVID-19 lockdown since March 24, but ruled out opening the shops in containment zones and allowing bars to function.
+The decision to open the state-run retail outlets across Tamil Nadu was taken after people in districts bordering Karnataka and Andhra Pradesh started making a beeline to liquor shops there which started functioning from Monday, posing a challenge in controlling people's inter-state movement, the government said in a release.

+It recalled that the Centre had extended the lockdown from Monday for another two weeks, but allowed opening of liquor outlets subject to certain conditions including continued ban on operation of bars.
+"Considering these, the state government has decided to open liquor shops in Tamil Nadu also from May 7, 2020.

 - READ MORE ON: